datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast05-Time-Series-Raster.md

 * [Lesson 06 - Plot Raster Time Series Data in R Using RasterVis and LevelPlot]({{ site.baseurl}}/R/Plot-Raster-Times-Series-Data-In-R/)
 * [Lesson 07- Extract NDVI Summary Values from a Raster Time Series]({{ site.baseurl}}/R/Extract-NDVI-From-Rasters-In-R/)

-###Sources of Additional Information
+###Additional Resources
 * <a href="http://cran.r-project.org/web/packages/raster/raster.pdf" target="_blank">
-Read more about the `raster` package in R.</a>
+Read more about the `raster` package in `R`.</a>

 </div>

 #About Raster Time Series Data

-Raster Data Sets can be made up of multiple files or bands.
-These could be different specra taken at the same time and location that together offer a more complete image of the location.
-Or these could be single bands taken at different times of the same location.
-Time series data gives us the ability to measure and monitor changes through time.
+Raster data can be in a single band or data layer format.
+Or it can contains multiple datasets or bands.
+If the data are images, each band may represent reflectance for a different wavelength (color) or set of wavelengths - for example red, green and blue.
+Raster data may also contains layers that represent data collected at different times for the same area and of the same resolution.

 <figure>
     <a href="{{ site.baseurl }}/images/raster_timeseries/GreenessOverTime.png">